-- After the hearing, the hearing officer will make a recommendation for intervention or discipline, up to expulsion for a set term of up to two calendar years. - The hearing officer's recommendation may be modified on a case-by-case basis by the Chief Executive Officer or designee.
+After the hearing, the hearing officer will make a recommendation for intervention or discipline, up to expulsion for a set term of up to two calendar years.

-41 This definition does not apply to exclusion of a student from school for failure to comply with immunization requirements or temporary emergency placement.
+46 This definition does not apply to exclusion of a student from school for failure to comply with immunization requirements or temporary emergency placement.